 Shopping in Frederiksted

-Frederiksted is also historically significant to St. Croix and contains numerous buildings worth exploring including Fort Frederik.
+Frederiksted is also historically significant to St. Croix and contains numerous buildings worth exploring, including Fort Frederik.
 Stores in Frederiksted offer souvenirs and locally crafted items.
-Frederiksted is not as busy as it was a few years ago, however government and local groups are working on renovating the town and restoring it to its former glory.
+Frederiksted is not as busy as it was a few years ago; however, the government and local groups are working on renovating the town and restoring it to its former glory.
 A few great water sports shops are located in Frederiksted, along with pleasant restaurants and bars.

 Shopping Around the Island

-Other shopping areas on St. Croix include SunnyIsle and Sunshine Mall which primarily cater to residents and offer pharmacies, grocery stores, clothing stores, movie theatre and offices.
-Many resorts offer on-site shopping at small boutiques that sell an assortment of souvenirs, clothing, sunglasses, arts and other items.
+Other shopping areas on St. Croix include SunnyIsle and Sunshine Mall, which primarily cater to residents and offer pharmacies, grocery stores, clothing stores, movie theaters, and offices.
+Many resorts offer on-site shopping at small boutiques that sell an assortment of souvenirs, clothing, sunglasses, arts, and other items.